loda-lang/loda-programs/programs/oeis/list2.md

 * [A287726](http://oeis.org/A287726) ([L47 program](287/A287726.asm)): Positions of 0 in A287725; complement of A287727.
 * [A287744](http://oeis.org/A287744) ([L17 program](287/A287744.asm)): Decimal representation of the diagonal from the corner to the origin of the n-th stage of growth of the two-dimensional cellular automaton defined by "Rule 342", based on the 5-celled von Neumann neighborhood.
 * [A287765](http://oeis.org/A287765) ([L05 program](287/A287765.asm)): Period 4: repeat [1, 3, 5, 3].
+* [A287864](http://oeis.org/A287864) ([L101 program](287/A287864.asm)): Consider a symmetric pyramid-shaped chessboard with rows of squares of lengths n, n-2, n-4, ..., ending with either 2 or 1 squares; a(n) is the maximal number of mutually non-attacking queens that can be placed on this board.
 * [A287866](http://oeis.org/A287866) ([L07 program](287/A287866.asm)): n - A274933(n).
 * [A287893](http://oeis.org/A287893) ([L04 program](287/A287893.asm)): a(n) = floor(n*(n+2)/9).
 * [A288038](http://oeis.org/A288038) ([L12 program](288/A288038.asm)): Number of independent vertex sets in the n-Andrasfai graph.